 2. Cover Plate Mounting: We ship 1/4 inch screws for mounting our cover plates.
-The longer optic mounting screws will “bottom-out” before making contact with the cover plate.
+The longer optic mounting screws will “bottom-out” before making contact with the cover plate and will not work.

 The following applies to both stripped slides and complete top end kits.

 Our slide rails are tighter than Glock factory but are designed to drop-in fit the vast majority of factory frames.
 However, in some cases, the slide will be too tight due to variances in Glock’s stamped rails.
 Stamping is great, but it will never be as precise as a machined part, and if the rails wander a little, the slide can get too tight.

 Unless things are obviously too tight, we recommend you shoot the gun first as it is remarkable how 150-200 rounds can break things in.
 However, if the slide is still too tight on the rails after break-in, try this: